 4. Be an active list-maker.
 Make your own Twitter lists for related topics and include yourself and other uses you'd like to connect with.
 This is another way to get users to associate you with certain topics.

 5. Stay involved.
 The researchers who discovered the million follower fallacy found that "influence is not gained spontaneously or accidentally, but through concerted effort."
 In order to gain and maintain influence over followers and fellow Twitterers, users need to keep great personal involvement.
 Remember these catchphrases still apply: "content is king" but also "query deserves freshness."
 You not only need good content, you need to constantly be making new content if you want to be influential and get listed on Twitter.
-6. Show your appreciation.
-Tweet a link to each list you get added to.
-The list-maker will appreciate it and it turns your followers on to new lists as well.

 ***UPDATE, 3/26: More good stats and analysis from ReadWriteWeb on how influencers tweet.